John-Salmaan-School/MovieBookingAPI/README.md

 * /update:

     Page to update booking by name

+* /register:

+    Page to register new users

 * /booking/submit: